velvia/links/data_eng.md

 * [zfp](https://computing.llnl.gov/projects/zfp) - compressed floating-point / integer arrays that allow random access?

 * [VelocyPack](https://github.com/arangodb/velocypack#readme) - compact and fast JSON storage and serialization, used in [ArangoDB](https://www.arangodb.com)
+* [Amazon Ion](https://amzn.github.io/ion-docs/guides/why.html#read-optimized-binary-format) - really interesting MsgPack/CBOR like serialization format from Amazon.
+Binary format supposed to be very compact even uncompressed, half the size of JSON, and is designed to be read-optimized with provisions for rapidly skipping to the field one wants

 * [Context-Tree Weighting](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.109.1872&rep=rep1&type=pdf) - a technique for data compression and graph/tree representation.
 Warning, paper is very dense.